 Would you prefer a city centre college or one further out of town, away from the tourist hubbub?
 You might also want to consider how far a college is from your course department and how you will get there.
-Check what public transport is available or the walking/cyclin route you'd need to take.
+Check what public transport is available or the walking/cycling route you'd need to take.

 How important is the size of college to you?
 The smaller colleges have a few hundred students overall, which makes it possible to get to know everyone.
 The larger colleges can have up to 1,000 students.

 4. Gender balance

 Do you have a preference?
 Some colleges have a much higher proportion of men than women.
 Several colleges in Cambridge are for women only (Newnham, Murray Edwards and Lucy Cavendish).

 Generally colleges offer similar facilities, such as a dining room, library, student common room and bar.
 However, some may have specific facilities which appeal to you eg sports pitches, gym, gardens to sit out in.

 Some colleges will offer college run accommodation for the whole of your undergraduate degree.
 But be aware that after the first year your college accommodation may be off-site, possibly some distance away.
 Accommodation costs can vary between colleges, as can dining arrangements and kitchen facilities, so do check these out.